afra-alishahi/afra-alishahi.github.io/index.md

 ## Publications

+- Grzegorz Chrupała, Bertrand Higy and Afra Alishahi (2020).
+Analyzing analytical methods: The case of phonology in neural models of spoken language.
+In <i>Proceedings of ACL 2020.</i>
+- Lieke Gelderloos, Grzegorz Chrupała and Afra Alishahi (2020).
+Learning to understand child- and adult-directed speech.
+In <i>Proceedings of ACL 2020.</i>
+- Lieke Gelderloos, Alireza M. Kamelabad and Afra Alishahi (2020).
+Active Word Learning through Self-supervision.
+In <i> Proceedings of CogSci 2020</i>.
 - Afra Alishahi, Grzegorz Chrupała and Tal Linzen (2019).
-Analyzing and Interpreting Neural Networks for NLP: A Report on the First BlackboxNLP Workshop.
-To appear in <i>Natural Language Engineering</i>.
+Analyzing and Interpreting Neural Networks for NLP: A Report on the First BlackboxNLP Workshop. <i>Natural Language Engineering</i>, 25(4), 543--557.
 - Daan Keijser, Lieke Gelderloos and Afra Alishahi (2019).
 Curious Topics: A Curiosity-Based Model of First Language Word Learning.
 In <i>Proceedings of the 41st Annual Conference of the Cognitive Science Society (CogSci)</i>, Montréal, Canada.
 - Grzegorz Chrupała and Afra Alishahi (2019).
 Correlating neural and symbolic representations of language.
 In <i>Proceedings of the 57th Annual Meeting of the Association for Computational Linguistics (ACL)</i>.
 - Grzegorz Chrupała, Lieke Gelderloos, Ákos Kádár and Afra Alishahi (2019). <a href="https://scholarworks.umass.edu/scil/vol2/iss1/18/">On the difficulty of a distributional semantics of spoken language</a>.
 Proceedings of the Society for Computation in Linguistics.